 - Allergy to the anaesthetic eye drops: This is extremely rare and will lead to inflammation and possible scarring of the cornea.
 Less than 1 in 10,000 people will be affected by this complication which is treated with anti-inflammatory eye drops should it occur.

-- Dry eyes: This is one of the most common complaints following surgery and for this reason your tear film will be assessed thoroughly during your initial consultation.
+- Dry eyes: This is one of the most common complaints following surgery and for this reason, your tear film will be assessed thoroughly during your initial consultation.
 Dry eye typically resolves itself over the first 6 months following the procedure as the eyes naturally heal.
-For more detailed information on this complication you can read the following guide: dry eyes and laser eye surgery
+For more detailed information on this complication, you can read the following guide: dry eyes and laser eye surgery

-- Eye lid droop: (Ptosis): This is rare and usually resolves itself within 2 weeks of the procedure.
+- Eyelid droop: (Ptosis): This is rare and usually resolves itself within 2 weeks of the procedure.
 If necessary it can be rectified with surgery but this is not normally required.

 - Corneal Infection: This is an uncommon risk of laser eye surgery and can normally be treated with antibiotics and steroid eye drops as required.
 If this does occur your eyes will take longer to heal following surgery and you are likely to be in more discomfort.

-- Irregular astigmatism: This type of astigmatism can lead to you experiencing ghosting around images which is especially noticeable at night (low light levels).
+- Irregular astigmatism: This type of astigmatism can lead to you experiencing ghosting around images which are especially noticeable at night (low light levels).
 This can normally be treated by further laser treatment to eliminate this unwanted prescription.

 - Regression: This means that your vision slowly regresses over time following surgery.
 You may have perfect vision immediately following your surgery but over time your prescription deteriorates.
 It is very unlikely that it will regress back to your original prescription but it still may be enough for you to need spectacles again.
 A typical example of regression would be if your original prescription was -5.00 and then you regressed back to -1.00 over the first 12 months following surgery.
 The higher your original prescription was, the more likely you are to regress.
-Plus prescriptions (e.g. +5.00) are also more likely to regress than minus prescriptions (short sightedness).
+Plus prescriptions (e.g. +5.00) are also more likely to regress than minus prescriptions (short-sightedness).
 Normally if regression does occur your surgeon can easily carry out a laser enhancement (e.g. a second laser treatment) when your eyes have fully healed.
 Most clinics do not charge for this re-treatment although you will need to check this with them prior to going ahead with your surgery.

 - Corneal haze: The cornea is the part of your eye which is lasered during surgery and it can become cloudy if it does not heal properly after the procedure.
 Corneal haze can result in reduced vision but it generally improves over time.
 Your surgeon will prescribe you with medicated eye drops to help reduce the haze if it is seen as a problem.